nickwinger/grcp_web_echo_test/readme.md

 ## Run

 1. `npm start` this starts the grpc backend server and the proxy which will forward grpc-calls from localhost:8080 to the backend server at localhost:9090 and vice-versa
 3. Run the client by opening the *echotest.html* in the browser.
-The html-form is not working, but open up dev-tools and look to the network tab :)